ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Conclusions

 The above findings are specific to the case we study, and further work is required to assess the effectiveness of the different metrics across a larger range of case studies.
 However, our results demonstrate that load shifting is not always a productive method to reduce short-term carbon emissions, and can be counter-productive if the carbon intensity metric is not chosen carefully.

 In future work, we plan to expand the package to include other metrics and other functionality, allowing input from the community.
+In particular, we want to add support quadratic generator cost functions and alternative OPF formulations.
 We also wish to design new metrics with nice properties for both accounting and load shifting, and perform more thorough analysis of the differences between metrics on more realistic power system test cases and more realistic load-shifting setups.